Qualcomm: Developments since 2016

 In 2016, Qualcomm developed its first beta processor chip for servers and PCs called "Server Development Platform" and sent samples for testing.
 In January 2017, a second generation data center and PC server chip called Centriq 2400 was released.
 PC Magazine said the release was "historic" for Qualcomm, because it was a new market segment for the company.
 Qualcomm also created a Qualcomm Datacenter Technologies subsidiary to focus on the PCs and servers market.
 In 2017, Qualcomm introduced embedded technology for 3D cameras intended for augmented reality apps, and also developed and demonstrated laptop processors.

 In 2000, Qualcomm formed a joint venture with Ford called Wingcast, which created telematics equipment for cars, but was unsuccessful and closed down two years later.
 Qualcomm acquired the wireless electric car charging company, HaloIPT, in November 2011 and later sold the company to WiTricity in February 2019.
 Qualcomm also started introducing Snapdragon system-on-chips and Gobi modems and other software or semiconductor products for self-driving cars and modern in-car computers.

 In 2020, Qualcomm hired Baidu veteran, Nan Zhou, to head Qualcomm's push into AI.

 In 2024, Qualcomm identified generative artificial intelligence as a key driver of market demand for its edge computing technology, with the company projecting a total addressable market of approximately $900 billion by 2030.
 In August 2024, Reuters reported that Qualcomm was among the clients of Contextual AI, a company building retrieval-augmented generation (RAG) agents for enterprise use.

+In September 2025, Qualcomm and BMW jointly developed an autonomous driving system that will debut on the BMW iX3.
+This is part of Qualcomm's diversification into new business areas outside of smartphone chips, with automotive among its fastest-growing divisions.

 In October 2025, Qualcomm announced it was launching new AI accelerator chips meant to challenge NVIDIA's dominant position in the space.
 The company said its first customer for its AI200 chips will be Humain—an AI company backed by Saudi Arabia's Public Investment Fund, which is set to deploy 200 megawatts worth of Qualcomm's chips in 2026.